gridbugs/ocaml-ecosystem-surprises/index.md

-These files are ignored by default to prevent dune from accidentally copying `.git` or `_build` into the `_build` directory, but this feels like a case of a tool trying to help by making assumptions that turn into surprising behaviour when they don't hold.
+These files are ignored by default to prevent dune from accidentally copying `.git` or `_build` into the `_build` directory, but this feels like a case of a tool trying to be helpful by making assumptions that turn into surprising behaviour when the assumptions don't hold.
 These types of problems tend to be hard to debug as the symptoms of the problem are far removed from the source of the problem (cargo couldn't find a dependency because I put its configuration in a directory whose named started with a ".").
 In addition it's often hard to find documentation or advice online for this reason.
 It wasn't obvious that this was a quirk of `(source_tree ...)` so I didn't know to check its documentation and even if I did, at the time of writing its documentation just says:

 > (`source_tree <dir>)` depends on all source files in the subtree with root `<dir>`.